The Ravi Sankaran Fellowship Program

 Ravi Sankaran Fellowships are open to Indian nationals (who must also be resident in India at the time of applying) with a demonstrated deep interest in wildlife ecology and conservation through prior involvement in this field.
 Applicants must hold a Bachelors degree in any subject, and should normally be below 30 years of age on the first of July in the year of application.

 Applicants must demonstrate their commitment to conservation and strongly justify how the fellowship will further conservation in India.
+The Fellowship particularly seeks young applicants with bold and unconventional ideas for tackling conservation problems.
 Small Grant applicants must also submit a project proposal with budget.
 Full details accompany the application form for the specific activity.